MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Check that the user can edit and update their profile information without any issues.

+> Verify that the profile page loads quickly and without any errors.

+> Check that the user's profile information, such as their name, title, and experience, is displayed correctly.

+> Ensure that the user can edit and update their profile information without any issues.

+> Verify that the user can customize their profile privacy and visibility settings.

 ## Jobs page:
 > Ensure that the jobs page loads quickly and without any errors.